-Facebook.
-Apple.
-Microsoft.
-Those are just three tech behemoths that were started by individuals with no college degrees on their resumé.
 Of course, these entrepreneurs’ results are not typical—most CEOs of Fortune 500 companies do hold bachelor’s degrees or higher.
 In fact, 39 CEOs of the list’s top 100 companies went so far as to get their MBAs.
-Yet the stories of Mark Zuckerberg, Steve Jobs, and Bill Gates have inspired many an entrepreneur to go after their dreams and chase business success regardless of their educational background or lack thereof—and perhaps inspired many a college student to consider dropping out.
+Yet the stories of Mark Zuckerberg, Steve Jobs, Bill Gates, and Jack Dorsey have inspired many an entrepreneur to go after their dreams and chase business success regardless of their educational background or lack thereof—and perhaps inspired many a college student to consider dropping out.

-At Stacker, we decided to research CEOs that chose not to get their college degrees—either by calling it quits before finishing their programs, or by shunning higher education altogether.
+At Stacker, we researched CEOs that chose not to get their college degrees—either by calling it quits before finishing their programs or by shunning higher education altogether.
 We compiled our list by studying news stories and profiles from Forbes, Inc, Fast Company and other business publications.
-Our final list has 34 CEOs, all of whom run or formerly headed influential companies, many of which are household names.
+Our final list has 35 CEOs, all of whom run or formerly headed influential companies, many of which are household names.

 Thinking about skipping college to start your own company, or just curious to read about how others did it?
 Enjoy our short profiles of CEOs who forged their own unique career paths, from fashion leaders to tech magnates.